christopherromo/chit-chatty/README.md

 ### Account Features - Andrew Douangprachanh

 **ADDED**
-   - the ability for the user to create an account and log in to the website
+   - The ability for the user to create an account and log in to the website
-   - two new templates in the "authentication" folder called `login.html` and `register.html`
+   - Two new templates in the "authentication" folder called `login.html` and `register.html`
    - `forms.py`, which allows for defining a form with information that must be filled by the user to register
    - `decorators.py`.
 So far, it only has one decorator that prevents logged-in users from accessing the registration and login links
    - pytests to ensure that logging in, logging out, and failsafes work correctly